Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 If you know when and where you want to go, there's a sneaky way to be first in the cheap tickets queue.
 Put your journey details into the Trainline ticket alert system and you'll get an email when advance tickets for that journey go on sale, which are usually the cheapest fares – though to avoid fees, book via a train-booking site that doesn't charge them.

-National Rail also has a future travel dates table, showing the furthest date in the future you can buy advance tickets for each train firm.
+National Rail also has an advance booking dates list, showing the furthest date in the future you can buy advance tickets for each train firm.

 MSE weekly email